vitality1994/STAT8051_Travelers_Competition/README.md

 ## Feature Engineering
 **Data imputation method**: Multiple Imputations with Multivariate Imputation by Chained Equations (MICE) algorithm.

-**Converting Zip code**: Due to large number of classes for feature Zip, it is converted to longitude and lattitude.
+**Converting Zip code**: Due to large number of classes for feature Zip, they were converted to longitude and lattitude.

 <br/>